vossstef/tang_nano_20k_c64/INSTALLATION_WINDOWS.md

 Format the SD card in FAT32.
 Copy your D64 / G64 files files on it.
 You can organize your files in subdirectories.
 These files can later be selected using the on-screen-display (OSD).
+Copy a D64 Disk image to your sdcard and rename it to disk8.d64 as default boot image.

 That´s it for now.
 Have fun using the C64Nano